-- Any child who gives you a concern whether it is due to a lack of academic progress, development or social need will be noted and dated on the child's records.
+- 1. Any child who gives you a concern whether it is due to a lack of academic progress, development or social need will be noted and dated on the child's records.
 This is referred to as a 'short note' in the SEND CoP.
 It is imperative that your initial concern is logged and dated.
-We use a 'chronology of support and involvement' log which can be found in the secure SEND File in Google Staffroom.
-Inform the SENCO of your concern within 2 working days.
-If there is a child protection issue then our school's safeguarding procedures MUST be followed. - 2.
-If a parent or pupil also raises a concern, this must be taken seriously and we must listen to these concerns.
+We use a 'chronology of support and involvement' log.
+This is stored on a secure drive and is accessible to classroom staff and the SENCO in a file specifically for the individual child.
+Inform the SENDCO of your concern within 2 working days via the headteacher email.
+(If there is a child protection issue then our school's safeguarding procedures MUST be followed) - 2.
+If a parent or pupil also raises a concern, this must be taken seriously, and we must listen to these concerns.
 These will be noted and dated on the child's records, as above.
-Again, inform the SENCO of their concern within 2 working days and log as above.
-If there is a child protection issue then our school's safeguarding procedures MUST be followed.

-- 3. N.B.
-At this point the child is not regarded as having SEN. How well the child responds or otherwise to the adjustments will determine if s/he has SEN. - 4.
-The Classteacher will discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
+Again, inform SENCO of their concern within 2 working days and log as above.
+(If there is a child protection issue then our school's safeguarding procedures MUST be followed).
+N.B.
+At this point the child is not regarded as having SEN. - 3.
+How well the child responds or otherwise to the adjustments will determine if s/he has SEN. - 4.
+Teaching staff will discuss the concerns informally with the parent and gather information about what the possible barrier to learning is.
 Our SENCo will support you, if required.
 You will make any reasonable adjustments to your teaching that are required and report at the next pupil progress meeting on the impact of your adjustments (or at the next agreed time this will be a maximum period of one term).